derekr/just-enough/book.md

 problems it can solve are great.
 The delight it can bring to someone is great.
 The act of creation is great.

-I've written a lot of bad software in my seven years as a profressional (relative term) and am only just now starting to return the basics and really beginning to learn.
+I've written a lot of bad software in my seven years as a professional (relative term) and am only just now starting to return the basics and really beginning to learn.